Rebecca Joubin Chair & Associate Professor of Arab Studies

-My research interests include gender and sexuality in the Middle East, Queer Middle East culture studies, modern Arabic and Persian literature, politics of Middle Eastern drama, contemporary Syrian art and media, and memory studies.
+My research interests include gender studies in the Middle East, modern Arabic and Persian literature, politics of Middle Eastern drama, and contemporary Syrian art and media.

 Before joining Davidson in 2009, I lived and conducted research in Syria for close to a decade, focusing on how topics of identity, family, and social relationships are portrayed in contemporary Syrian art and media.
 During that time I became especially fascinated by how gender is presented in television, film, and theatre, and how those art forms developed into opportunities for a more open discussion and reflection on issues that would otherwise not be socially and politically permissible.
 Some of that research was included in my first manuscript: The Politics of Love: Sexuality, Gender, and Marriage in Syrian Television Drama (Lexington Press, 2013).
-I am currently completing a manuscript entitled: Mediating the Uprising: Narratives of Gender and Marriage in Syrian Television Drama (advance contract with Rutgers University Press), which intersects with memory studies and trauma theory.
-Alongside this book project, I am writing on article on the sixth 'Abbasid Caliph Muhammad al-Amin, which intersects with memory studies.
+My second manuscript is entitled: Mediating the Uprising: Narratives of Gender and Marriage in Syrian Television Drama (Rutgers University Press, 2020).
+Alongside this book project, I wrote on article on the sixth 'Abbasid Caliph Muhammad al-Amin, which intersects with memory studies.
 I am committed to raising awareness of the voices of Arab and Iranian artists and intellectuals through translation of Persian and Arabic literature, most recently, a translation of Afsaneh by Moniru Ravanipur (IBEX Press, 2013).
-I am currently engaged in a translation of Hassan Sami Yusuf's 'Atbat al-Alam and a book project on eighteenth-century French Orientalism.
+Nick Lobo, AJ Naddaff, and I have also translated Hassan Sami Yusuf's 'Atbat al-Alam (Threshold of Pain) and I am currently engaged in a book project on eighteenth-century French Orientalism.